 After the 1992 amendments to Public Act 169 of 1970, and prior to 2002, Public Act 169 of 1970, as amended (PA 169) required that study committees "shall guided by" the criteria for listing in the National Register of Historic Places.
 In 2002, the State Historic Preservation Office, per Section 399.205 (3) of PA 169, adopted rules regarding local historic district designation that every study committee is required to follow.
-Those rules state that any local historic district--single or multiple resource--"shall follow" the criteria for listing in the national register.
+Those rules state that any local historic district-single or multiple resource-"shall follow" the criteria for listing in the national register.
 Any local historic district established between 1992 and 2002 was created under the "shall be guided by" requirement, which then existed in Public Act 169.
 Previous to the 2002 rules, PA 169 of 1970 allowed the local community more autonomy in determining what they considered to be historic and worthy of protection.
-Therefore not meeting the national register criteria is not valid grounds to de-designate a single resource historic district designated before 2002.
+Therefore, not meeting the national register criteria is not valid grounds to de-designate a single resource historic district designated before 2002.

-The 2002 survey found that the Eureka Fruit Farm/1021 Harding Road was eligible for listing in the National Register of Historic Places.
-National Register Criterion A is relevant to the designation of 1021 Harding Road.
-Evaluation of the property according to this criterion leads to the conclusion that the property continues to be as historically significant as originally thought.
+The 2002 survey found that the Eureka Fruit Farm/1021 Harding Road was eligible for listing in the National Register of Historic Places and this was reconfirmed in 2021 when studied for de-designation.
+National Register Criterion A was relevant to the designation of 1021 Harding Road, However, with the demolition of the house and barn that were on the property, it no longer conveys its association with Criterion A, or any of the other National Register Criteria.